Support for solo general practitioners.

-The Strengthening Solo General Practice project provides solo general practitioners in solo General Practice towns with greater professional and family support, to encourage them to remain living and working in their rural communities.
+The Strengthening Solo General Practice project provides solo general practitioners in small country towns with greater professional and family support, to encourage them to remain living and working in their rural communities.

 The 2015 Finding My Place report noted that solo general practitioners are one of the most vulnerable groups of rural doctors as they are more likely to experience professional isolation, higher workloads and have greater difficulties in taking personal and professional development leave, which contributes to higher turnover rates.